 One industry where this technology is particularly popular is the legal sector.
 Considering all the legal documents required for international proceedings, machine translation is an understandably appealing prospect for many in the industry.
-Global Voices is one of many translation companies offering world-leading legal translations, but that doesn’t stop a huge range of companies from opting for an automated alternative.
+Global Voices is one of many translation companies offering world-leading legal translation services, but that doesn’t stop a huge range of companies from opting for an automated legal document translation alternative.
 So what kinds of services are legal organisations and their partners receiving from legal translation apps, and how does this software compare to what professional, human translators offer?

 Step 1: Upload your documents